ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak11200/overview.md

 ## Product Description

 **RAK11200** is a **WisBlock Core** module for RAK **WisBlock** based on Espressif ESP32-WROVER.
 It is a powerful, generic WiFi-BLE MCU module that targets a wide variety of applications.
-There are two CPU cores that can be individually controlled and the CPU clock frequency is adjustable from 80&nbsp;MHz to 240&nbsp;MHz.
-The low-power deep-sleep current consumption of the ESP32-WROVER is about 10&nbsp;uA.
+There are two CPU cores that can be individually controlled and the CPU clock frequency is adjustable from 80 MHz to 240 MHz.
+The low-power deep-sleep current consumption of the ESP32-WROVER is about 10 uA.
 This makes the **RAK11200** an ultra-low-power communication solution. **RAK11200** can be comfortably programmed with the Arduino IDE or PlatformIO.

 ## Product Features

 * Two low-power Xtensa® 32-bit LX6 microprocessors
-* Up to 240&nbsp;MHz CPU clock
+* Up to 240 MHz CPU clock
 * Built-in PCB antenna
-* 4&nbsp;MB External SPI Flash, 520&nbsp;KB RAM
+* 4 MB External SPI Flash, 520 KB RAM
-* 8&nbsp;MB SPI Pseudo static RAM (PSRAM)
+* 8 MB SPI Pseudo static RAM (PSRAM)
-* WiFi 802.11 b/g/n (802.11n up to 150&nbsp;Mbps)
+* WiFi 802.11 b/g/n (802.11n up to 150 Mbps)
 * Bluetooth v4.2 BR/EDR and BLE specification
 * Rich set of peripherals: RTC, UART, I2C, SPI, SD card interface
 * Low-power deep-sleep mode